You can either get to the top by hiking or taking the Penang Hill train, which also happens to be one of the steepest railways in the world!

 1. Private Tour:

-Have a private tour in Penang with RayTheTour!
+Visit Penang Hill as part of a private tour in Penang with RayTheTour!

 - Local experienced English-speaking or Chinese-speaking guides